Callum Jamieson

-Callum Jamieson (born 31 July 1997) is an Australian rules footballer, playing for the West Coast Eagles in the Australian Football League (AFL).
+Callum Jamieson (born 31 July 2000) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).

 Early life

 Jamieson grew up in the Beachside suburb of Trigg, leading to a love of surfing from a young age.
 He spent his junior days playing for North Beach Junior Football Club and attended Newman College.
 Jamieson originally wanted to become a professional surfer or pilot, but both these dreams couldn't be achieved due to his size.
 Jamieson started his football career as a Key Forward.
 After getting overlooked in the 2018 national draft, Jamieson added 8 kg and 4 cm and switched positions to Ruck, playing in the Western Australian State Team at the 2019 AFL Under 18 Championships, breaking their ten-year championship drought.
 Jamieson's position change was a key part in Claremont winning the 2019 WAFL Colts Grand Final, with Claremont winning the hit out count 43 to 29, largely thanks to Jamieson's 34 hit outs despite going down with a shoulder injury in the last quarter After his breakout 2019 season Jamieson was selected at pick 49 by the West Coast Eagles at the 2019 National Draft.